timescale/docs/promscale/manage-data/compression.md

 # Compress data in Promscale
-Telemetry data is stored in Promscale, and a maintenance job periodically [compresses][tsdb-compression] the Telemetry data in [hypertables][hypertables].
+Telemetry data is stored in Promscale [hypertables][hypertables].
+A maintenance job periodically [compresses][tsdb-compression] this data.
-The maintenance job is automatically scheduled in TimescaleDB version 2.0 and higher using the job scheduling function.
-If you are using an earlier version of TimescaleDB, you can use `cron` or a similar scheduling tool to schedule the maintenance task.
+In Timescale DB version 2.0 and higher, this maintenance job is automatically scheduled using the job scheduling function.
+In earlier versions of TimescaleDB, you can use `cron` or a similar scheduling tool to schedule the maintenance task.
 See the [installation instructions][promscale-install] for your platform for more details.

-When compression is enabled on Promscale data, the hypertable chunk that is currently being written to is not compressed, to ensure good write performance.
+When compression is enabled on Promscale data, the hypertable chunk currently being written to is not compressed.
+This ensures good write performance.
-Additionally, previously used chunks are kept uncompressed for at least an hour after they have been closed and a new chunk has been created, to handle the case of late arrival of data.
+Additionally, previously used chunks are kept uncompressed for at least an hour after they have been closed and a new chunk has been created.
+This helps with handling late-arriving data.
 By default, the chunk interval is configured so that a new chunk is created every eight hours.
 You can configure the chunk size with the `set_default_chunk_interval` SQL function, like this:
 ```sql